 Ramblers are the most vigorous climbing rose varieties.
-Their long canes can grow as much as 20 feet (6 meters) in one year, and the flowers appear on clusters.
+Their long canes can grow as much as 20 feet (6 m.) in one year, and the flowers appear on clusters.
 Trailing climbers are smaller but still capable of covering a trellis or arch, and they usually feature abundant flowers.
 For almost every color and flower characteristic that you can find in other roses, you can find the same among roses that climb.
 In zone 8, many climbing rose varieties can be grown successfully.

 Zone 8 Climbing Roses